 Figure 6 shows the ordination of the phenological characteristics of species in the space of the first and second canonical axes.
-The maximum values on the first axis fall on the date of the peak (Microsetella_Peak), the date of the middle (Microsetella_Middle), and the date of the end of the season (Microsetella_End) for Microsetella.
-All hydrologic and climatic factors remaining in the model are positively correlated with the first canonical axis (CCA1).
-The strongest correlation is observed for the date of the disappearance of ice and the date of the end of the summer last year.
-The beginning of spring also is correlated to this axis.
-This means that the later the ice disappears, the later the spring comes and the later the summer ended in a previous year, the later the mentioned above phenological events take place.
+The date of the peak of Microsetella abundance (Microsetella_Peak), the date of the middle-of-season of this species (Microsetella_Middle), and the date of the end-of-season (Microsetella_End) had maximum positive values on the first axis.
+Beginning-of-season, middle-of-season and date of abundance peak of Oithona had the highest negative values on the first axis (CCA1).
+Two predictors, Microsetella numbers and date of summer end in the previous year (SuFDPY) were correlated with the first axis.
+The first one correlated negatively, the second one – positively.
+The greater were abundance of Microsetella, the later appeared juveniles of Oithona similis.
+The earlier develops Microsetella, the greater was abundance of this species.
+Late end of summer in the previous year corresponded to later development of Microsetella, but earlier development of Oithona.

 Fig. 6.
 Ordination of phenological characteristics of species in constrained axes of CCA.
-Large numbered points correspond to the phenological indicators that have own values on the first and / or second bounded axis (without a sign) outside the 10th or 90th percentiles.
+Large numbered points correspond to the phenological indicators that have absolute values on the first axis outside the 2-nd quartile.
 The arrows indicate the predictors included in the final model.
 Abundances: M_N -- Microsetella_N, A_N -- Acartia_N.
-Phenological events: M_M -- Microsetella_Middle, M_E -- Microsetella_End; M_P -- Microsetella_Peak; O_B -- Oithona_Begin; O_M -- Oithona_Middle; O_P -- Oithona_Peak; T_B -- Temora_Begin; T_P -- Temora_Peak.
+Phenological events: M_M -- Microsetella_Middle, M_E -- Microsetella_End; M_P -- Microsetella_Peak; O_B -- Oithona_Begin; O_M -- Oithona_Middle; O_P -- Oithona_Peak.

 Табл.
 3. Обозначения фенологических характеристик.

-At the same time, there are a number of phenological events, which, on the contrary, occur earlier if the indicated hydrological-climatic events occur later.
-Thus, the dates of the beginning of the season, the date of the midpoint, and the date of the peak in Oithona (Oithona_Begin, Oithona_Middle, Oithona_Peak) tend to start earlier in case when the mentioned earlier hydrological and climatic events have occurred later.
-This is true for a later ice retreat, a later arrival of spring and a later end of summer last year.
-It is important to note that negative values along the first canonical axis also positively correlate with the abundance of Microsetella.
-Particularly, in the years when the abundance of Microsetella is high, the events in the Oithona seasonal cycle tend to occur later.
+Phenological Event Label

+Microsetella_Middle 10

+Microsetella_End 11

+Microsetella_Peak 12

+Oithona_Begin 13

+Oithona_Middle 14

+Oithona_Peak 16

 It is important to emphasize that the phenological events in Oithona and the phenological events in Microsetella occupy opposite positions along the CCA1, that is, the earlier the events in one species, the later the events in another.

-Taking into account low informational content of the second canonical axis, it makes sense to discuss only those characteristics that have maximum values along this axis, but close to zero in the CCA1.
-The start date of the season (Temora_Begin) and the peak date of Temora (Temora_Peak), as well as the peak date of Acartia (Acartia_Peak) are the highest values for the CCA2.
-High abundance of Acartia in a given year correlates most strongly with the positive values of this canonical axis, i.e. in the years when the abundance of Acartia is high, these phenological events occur later.

 Relationship of the abundance of the species and its phenological indicators

-Analysis of correlation between the dynamics of abundance and season start date, allows us to speak of only two cases of a statistically significant relationship: the abundances of Centropages and Temora were lower when the season started later (Fig. 7; Table 4).
+We did not found any significant correlations between the dynamics of species abundance and beginning-of-season.
+We can only speak that abundance of Microsetella and Temora tended to be lower in years with late beginning-of-season (Fig. 7; Table 4).
+This tendency can be traced in the dynamics of Calanus, though it was much weaker.
+Other correaltions were not sugnificantly different from zero.

 Fig. 7.
-The relationship between the abundance of the species in a given year and the start of season.
-Each point corresponds to a separate year of observations.
+The relationship between the abundance of the species (Log(N+1)) in a given year and the beginning-of-season.
+Each point corresponds to one year of observations.

 Table 4.
 Correlation between dynamics of abundance and the start of season.
 Permutation p-level adjusted according to Benjamini-Hochberg procedure are provided.
 Correlation calculation – see Methods section.